nicolaslaing/IT490-Slim-PHP/README.md

 	namespace app/controller;

-the code will fine "app\\" in the autoloader, and mark that as the path to the class object you are defining.
+the code will find "app\\" in the autoloader object defined above, and mark that as the path to the class object you are defining.
 If you had a folder structure such as:

 	slim-php-app
 		-controller